GavinScoville/Buoy-Proj/Salish-Surf-Report.md

 ![Wave Map](/plots/maps/Island.png)

-This wave map includes waves from both the New Dungeness and Port Angelis Bouys.
+The rays in the wave map are linear interpolation of the waves from the Port Angelis Bouy to the New Dungeness Bouy.
-It is a demonstration of how the underwater masses can create complex and beautiful wavescapes as they refracts waves in strange ways.
-It can be used to see what areas are more likely to have converging wave energy.
-Coming soon is hopefully some diffraction modeling, and non-linear wave interactions.
+They pass over many underwater obsticles, but will only register friction when the depth is less then half the wavelength.

 ## Ocean Papa Wave Report:
 1642km to Fort Ebey

-- **Wave height:** 9.8ft
+- **Wave height:** 10.5ft
-- **Dominant period:** 13.0 s
+- **Dominant period:** 11.0 s
-- **Wave energy:** 2985 kJ/m of crest
+- **Wave energy:** 2432 kJ/m of crest
-- **Wave bearing:** 112°
+- **Wave bearing:** 95°

-A meter of wave crest has the same amount of kinetic energy as a prius driving 4.7mph
+A meter of wave crest has the same amount of kinetic energy as a prius driving 4.2mph
 ![Wave Plot](/plots/waves/Ocean_Papa.png)

 - [Station Page →](https://www.ndbc.noaa.gov/station_page.php?station=46246)